Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypoxia is an oxygen deficiency, a condition that occurs when the body's oxygen supply is insufficient or when it is disrupted in the process of biological oxidation, accompanies many pathological conditions, being a component of their pathogenesis and clinically manifested by a hypoxic syndrome based on hypoxemia.
-We hope you understand the terminology: hypoxia is the lack of oxygen supplying oxygen to tissues, hypoxemia is the lack of oxygen in the blood.
-Disruption of metabolism occurs at the level of membranes: the alveolus - the blood; blood-cell membrane; interstitial oxygen exchange.
+Hypoxia is oxygen deficiency, a condition that occurs when there is insufficient oxygen supply to the body's tissues or a violation of its utilization in the process of biological oxidation, accompanies many pathological conditions, being a component of their pathogenesis and clinically manifested by hypoxic syndrome, which is based on hypoxemia.
+We hope you have understood the terminology: hypoxia is a lack of oxygen supply to tissues, hypoxemia is insufficient oxygen content in the blood.
+Metabolic disturbance occurs at the membrane level: alveoli - blood; blood - cell membrane; intra-tissue oxygen exchange.

-A wide application was found in the classification of Barcroft (1925), later classifications are alternative only in terminology, but the essence is the same.
+The Barcroft classification (1925) has found wide application; later classifications are alternative only in terminology, but the essence is the same.

 Types of hypoxia

-Hypoxemia by genesis is divided into 4 types:
+Hypoxemia according to its genesis is divided into 4 types:

-- respiratory hypoxia caused by impaired ventilation and gas exchange at the level of the alveolar capillary membrane;
+- respiratory hypoxia caused by impaired pulmonary ventilation and gas exchange at the level of the alveolocapillary membrane;

-- hemic hypoxia caused by a violation of oxygen transport to tissues due to anemia or hemoglobin binding (CO poisoning, cyanide);
+- hemic hypoxia caused by impaired oxygen transport to tissues due to anemia or hemoglobin binding (CO poisoning, cyanide poisoning);

-- circulatory hypoxia, caused by blood flow, microcirculation and gas exchange at the blood-tissue level;
+- circulatory hypoxia caused by impaired blood flow, microcirculation and gas exchange at the blood-tissue level;

-- hypoxia of the combined genesis, when all the 3 first components of hypoxemia take place.
-The rate of development and duration distinguish: fulminant, acute, subacute and chronic hypoxemia.
+- hypoxia of combined genesis, when all three first components of hypoxemia are present.
+According to the rate of development and duration, there are: fulminant, acute, subacute and chronic hypoxemia.

-Respiratory hypoxia may be caused by external factors in connection with: a decrease in the partial pressure of oxygen in the external environment when it is in a discharged atmosphere, for example, at altitude (De Acost syndrome is characterized by shortage of air, rapid breathing, cyanosis, dizziness, headache, hearing, vision, consciousness); with hypercapnic conditions (with an excessive content of carbon dioxide in the atmosphere) in enclosed spaces, mines, etc. With poor ventilation, since hypercapnia itself does not cause gas exchange disorders, on the contrary, improves cerebral blood flow and blood supply of the myocardium, but with a lack of oxygen leads to development of acidosis; with hypocapnic conditions developing during hyperventilation of the lungs due to increased and frequent respiration, as a result of which carbon dioxide is washed out of the blood, with the development of alkalosis, while the respiratory center is depressed.
-Internal factors can be caused by: alveolar hypoventilation in asphyxia, inflammatory processes, bronchospasm, foreign bodies; a decrease in the respiratory surface of the lungs upon destruction of the alveolar surfactant, pneumothorax, pneumonia; the pathology of breathing mechanics in case of disturbance of the thoracic cage, damage to the diaphragm, spastic conditions of the respiratory musculature; violations of central regulation when the respiratory center is damaged due to trauma or brain disease or oppression by chemical means.
+Respiratory hypoxia can be caused by external factors due to: a decrease in the partial pressure of oxygen in the external environment when in a rarefied atmosphere, for example, at altitude (characterized by the development of De Acosta syndrome - shortness of breath, rapid breathing, cyanosis, dizziness, headache, hearing, vision, and consciousness impairment); hypercapnic conditions (with excess carbon dioxide in the atmosphere) in closed spaces, mines, etc. with poor ventilation, since hypercapnia in itself does not cause gas exchange disorders, on the contrary, it improves cerebral blood flow and myocardial blood supply, but with a lack of oxygen leads to the development of acidosis; hypocapnic conditions developing with hyperventilation of the lungs due to increased and frequent breathing, as a result of which carbon dioxide is washed out of the blood, with the development of alkalosis, while the respiratory center is suppressed.
+Internal factors may be caused by: alveolar hypoventilation due to asphyxia, inflammatory processes, bronchospasm, foreign bodies; reduction of the respiratory surface of the lungs due to destruction of alveolar surfactant, pneumothorax, pneumonia; pathology of respiratory mechanics due to disruption of the rib cage framework, damage to the diaphragm, spastic conditions of the respiratory muscles; disturbances of central regulation due to damage to the respiratory center due to trauma or brain disease or suppression by chemicals.

-Circulatory hypoxia is formed with cardiovascular failure, when blood flow is reduced in all organs and tissues, or with local decrease in blood flow caused by angiospasm, erythrocyte stasis, thrombosis, arteriovenous shunting, etc.
+Circulatory hypoxia occurs in cardiovascular failure, when blood flow decreases in all organs and tissues, or in the case of local decrease in blood flow caused by angiospasm, erythrocyte stasis, thrombus formation, arteriovenous shunting, etc.

-Hemic hypoxemia is determined by the decrease in circulating hemoglobin due to anemia or blockade of hemoglobin by toxic substances, for example, carbon monoxide, cyanides, lewisite, etc.
+Hemic hypoxemia is determined by a decrease in circulating hemoglobin due to anemia or hemoglobin blockade by toxic substances, such as carbon monoxide, cyanides, lewisite, etc.

-In a separate form, hypoxemia is extremely rare, because they are all connected by a pathogenetic chain, just one of the species is trigger, causing attachment and others.
-As an example, acute blood loss can serve: the hemic component causes disturbance and blood flow, which in turn forms a "shock" lung with the development of the respiratory component "respiratory distress syndrome".
+In a separate form, hypoxemia is extremely rare, since they are all connected by a pathogenetic chain, it is just that one of the types is a trigger, causing the addition of others.
+An example is acute blood loss: the hemic component causes a violation of blood flow, which, in turn, forms a "shock" lung with the development of the respiratory component "respiratory distress syndrome".

-Lightning forms of hypoxia, for example, when poisoned with cyanides, do not give clinical manifestations of hypoxic syndrome, since death occurs instantaneously, moreover, when carbon monoxide and cyanide poisonings are involved, the bound hemoglobin gives the skin a pink "healthy" color.
+Lightning forms of hypoxia, for example, in cyanide poisoning, do not produce clinical manifestations of hypoxic syndrome, since death occurs instantly; moreover, in carbon monoxide and cyanide poisoning, bound hemoglobin gives the skin a pink, “healthy” color.

-In acute form (from several minutes to several hours) agonal syndrome develops, which is manifested by decompensation of the function of all organs and systems and, first of all, respiration, cardiac activity and brain, since the brain tissues are most sensitive to hypoxia.
+In the acute form (from several minutes to several hours), agonal syndrome develops, which is manifested by decompensation of the function of all organs and systems, and, above all, respiration, cardiac activity and the brain, since brain tissue is most sensitive to hypoxia.

-In subacute (up to several days or weeks) and chronic, continuing months and years, a pronounced clinical picture of hypoxic syndrome is formed.
-In this case, also the brain suffers first.
-A variety of neurological and psychiatric changes develop, with general cerebral symptoms prevailing, a diffuse disorder of the functions of the central nervous system.
+In subacute (up to several days or weeks) and chronic, lasting for months and years, a pronounced clinical picture of hypoxic syndrome is formed.
+In this case, the brain also suffers first.
+Various neurological and mental shifts develop, with general cerebral symptoms and diffuse dysfunction of the central nervous system predominating.

-Initially, the active internal inhibition is disrupted: excitation, euphoria develops, the critical evaluation of one's condition decreases, and motor anxiety arises.
-Then, and sometimes initially, there are symptoms of depression of the cerebral cortex: lethargy, drowsiness, tinnitus, headache, dizziness, general retardation, up to the disturbance of consciousness.
+Initially, active internal inhibition is disrupted: excitement and euphoria develop, critical assessment of one's condition decreases, motor restlessness appears.
+Then, and sometimes initially, symptoms of cerebral cortex depression appear: lethargy, drowsiness, tinnitus, headache, dizziness, general inhibition, up to impaired consciousness.
 There may be convulsions, involuntary urination and defecation.
-Sometimes the consciousness becomes enlightened, but the inhibition remains.
-Gradually, violations of the cerebral and peripheral innervation increase, focal symptomatology is formed.
+Sometimes consciousness clears up, but inhibition remains.
+Disturbances of craniocerebral and peripheral innervation gradually increase, focal symptoms are formed.

-With prolonged hypoxia of the brain, mental disorders develop gradually: delirium, Korsak's syndrome, dementia, and others.
+With prolonged hypoxia of the brain, mental disorders gradually develop: delirium, Korsakov's syndrome, dementia, etc.

-The convulsive syndrome and hyperkinesia are diverse in hypoxia.
-Usually convulsions occur under the influence of an external stimulus, often occur in the form of myoclonias: begin with the face, hands, then involve other muscles of the extremities, abdomen.
-Sometimes, with hypertension of extensors, opisthotonus is formed.
-Seizures, like in tetanus, are tonic and clonic in nature, but, in contrast, small muscles are involved (tetanus and brush are free in tetanus and brush), there is always a disturbance of consciousness (in tetanus it is preserved).
+Convulsions and hyperkinesis during hypoxia manifest themselves in various ways.
+Convulsions usually occur under the influence of an external stimulus, most often occur in the form of myoclonus: they begin with the face, hands, then other muscles of the limbs and abdomen are involved.
+Sometimes, with hypertonicity of the extensors, opisthotonus is formed.
+Convulsions, as with tetanus, are tonic and clonic in nature, but, unlike it, small muscles are involved in the process (with tetanus, the feet and hands are free), there is always a disturbance of consciousness (with tetanus, it is preserved).

-On the part of other organs and systems, dysfunction is first noted, followed by inhibition of the cardiovascular system, respiration, renal and hepatic insufficiency develops due to the formation of hypoxic dystrophies of fatty, granular, vacuolar.
-The complex of polyorganic insufficiency develops more often.
-If hypoxia does not stop, the process goes into an atonal state.
+From the side of other organs and systems, dysfunction is noted first, and then suppression of the cardiovascular system, respiration, renal and hepatic insufficiency develops due to the formation of hypoxic dystrophies of fatty, granular, vacuolar.
+More often, a complex of multiple organ failure develops.
+If hypoxia is not stopped, the process goes into an atonal state.

-Diagnosis, in addition to general clinical examination, should include the study of the acid-base state of the blood.
-Undoubtedly, this is possible and it is necessary to do it only in the conditions of the intensive care unit and intensive treatment of hypoxia should be carried out by a resuscitation specialist.
+Diagnostics, in addition to a general clinical examination, should include a study of the acid-base balance of the blood.
+Undoubtedly, this is possible and necessary to do only in the conditions of the resuscitation and intensive care unit, and the treatment of hypoxia should be carried out by a resuscitation specialist.